samlupton/Temperature-Monitor/README.md

-# Temperature-Monitor

-Temperature moniter with LPC1768 and C++ code

-# Temperature Monitor with mbed Microcontroller
+# Temperature Monitor with LPC1768 mbed Microcontroller

 ## Overview and Demo GIF